xyproto/wallutils/README.md

 * Supports GNOME timed wallpapers, and includes a utility that can run an event loop for changing them (also supports cross fading).
 * Introduces a new file format for timed wallpapers: The **Simple Timed Wallpaper** format: [Markdown](https://github.com/xyproto/wallutils/blob/main/pkg/simpletimed/stw-1.0.0.md) | [PDF](https://raw.githubusercontent.com/xyproto/wallutils/main/pkg/simpletimed/stw-1.0.0.pdf).
 * GNOME timed wallpapers can be converted to the Simple Timed Wallpaper format with the `xml2stw` utility.
 * macOS dynamic wallpapers (in the HEIF format with the `.heic` extension) can be installed with `heic-install` and used with `lstimed` and `settimed`.
-This extracts the metadata with `heic2stw` and extracts the images with `convert` that comes with ImageMagick.
+This extracts the metadata with `heic2stw` (only timing information, not the azimuth and elevation for the sun, yet) and extracts the images with `convert` that comes with ImageMagick.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/wallutils.svg)](https://repology.org/project/wallutils/versions)